๐ŸพGeneral Biology II

 Why This Matters

-Protein folding is one of the most elegant examples of how molecular structure dictates biological function—a theme you'll see tested repeatedly in General Biology II.
+Protein folding is one of the clearest examples of how molecular structure dictates biological function.
 When you understand why proteins fold the way they do, you unlock the logic behind enzyme specificity, membrane transport, immune recognition, and countless other cellular processes.
-The exam expects you to connect the dots between amino acid chemistry, the forces that stabilize folding, and what happens when things go wrong.

 You're being tested on your ability to distinguish between structural hierarchy (primary through quaternary), the chemical forces that stabilize each level, and the biological consequences of proper versus improper folding.
-Don't just memorize that alpha helices exist—know what bonds hold them together and why disrupting those bonds destroys function.
-Master the relationships between these concepts, and FRQ prompts about protein structure become much more manageable.
+Don't just memorize that alpha helices exist.
+Know what bonds hold them together and why disrupting those bonds destroys function.
+Master the relationships between these concepts, and free-response prompts about protein structure become much more manageable.

 The Structural Hierarchy: From Sequence to Shape